Students about this programme

 When I started the ratio of English stream students and Dutch students was 1:2.
-Even tho, most students preferred to speak in their native language, everyone found a way to interact with each other, leaving no one aside.
-In the second semester we were only 2 English stream students (Me and a Dutch student).
+Most students preferred to speak in their native language, however, everyone found a way to interact with each other, leaving no one aside.
+In the second semester we were only 2 English stream students (me and a Dutch student).
 When I was surrounded with Dutch students I felt welcomed with every team and I even was able to learn some Dutch.

 A great thing about the Delta Track is that you are not students from one specialty.
 If you do not know something, you are about 2 to 4 meters away from a person that can give you an advice.
 Skills with Android, WordPress, PHP, Python, Raspberry pi, Arduino, Web Design, 3D Printers... are just a few of them.

 • Full of opportunities.

 Your Mentors give you the foundation, the Projects to work on and the technologies needed.
 Then it's up to you and your team to see, how will you realise the rest.